 Term: Oct 2018 - Dec 2019

-I currently serve as the Chair of the Finance & Personnel Committee and as a member of the Planning & Community Development Committee, the Public Safety Committee and the Justice Committee.
+I currently serve as the Chair of the Justice Committee and as a member of the Finance, Personnel and Economic Development Committee and the Public Safety Committee.
 In addition, I serve as liaison with the School Districts, the Opportunity Council and the Whatcom Museum Foundation.
 I also serve as a member of the Homeless Strategies Work Group and as a proxy to the Incarceration Prevention and Reduction Task Force.

 A Call to Serve